iveteamorim/ai-ops-inbox/README.md

-# Novua Inbox
+# Novua Inbox — AI operations decision system

 Conversation operations workspace for teams that lose money when replies arrive too late.

 Most teams don't know they are losing money in their inbox.

-Novua makes that visible - and actionable.
+Novua makes that visible — and actionable.

 ---